excellalabs/docker-workshop-2/README.2.md

 1. Create a deployment
     - scale
 1. Create a service
-    - ClusterIP type for non-public, cluster-only, single IP for a set of pod such as for Redis stores
-    - NodePort type for external to cluster (LoadBalancer can be used for cloud provider load balencers)
-    - Get the IP address with `minikube service frontend --url`

 ## Setup: Set up a Kubernetes cluster

-1. Go to Play with K8's and log in.
+1. Go to [Play with K8's](https://labs.play-with-k8s.com/) and log in.
 The servers have the Docker and Kubernetes tools installed but Kubernetes is not initialized.

 1. Try listing Kubernetes resources with